How to Homeschool High School

-The requirements to begin homeschooling differ across the United States.
-However, the process of getting started will require a few basic “first steps.”
-These should include:
+Getting started with homeschooling high school is easier than you think!
+The requirements to begin homeschooling differ across the United States, however, the process of getting started usually consists of a few basic “first steps.”
+These often include:

-- Research your state laws and fulfill their requirements
+- Research your state homeschool laws and fulfill their requirements.

-- Research curriculum that supports your homeschool goals and your student’s learning styles
+- Look for a curriculum that supports your teen’s future dreams and their learning preferences.

 How to Homeschool Highschool Students

-Teaching the adolescent can be a challenge, but we can all remember how being an adolescent was a challenge!
-As parents, it’s vital that we not only invest in our teenagers but also understand the teenage dilemma and work to become part of the solution.
+Teaching the adolescent can be a challenge, but remember how challenging it was BEING an adolescent?
+As parents, it’s vital that we not only invest in our teenagers but also try to understand the teenage dilemma and work to become part of the solution.
+Involve your teen in planning and determining their educational path as much as possible.
+Patience is the rule.

-- Build meaningful rapport with your highschooler – express genuine interest in them
+- Build meaningful rapport with your highschooler – take time to find out their dreams

 - Make sure teaching is interesting – don’t drive them to boredom